Logo Voyage

 History

-Walking as activity started in its true sense around 1930, the year in which a group of friends climbed Mount Gjeravica in Peja.
-This was the first time a peak in Kosovo was climbed (there are no references to this).
-Although people began to show interest after a while, many mountains were close to the border areas and people needed special permission to visit them because of the political issue at the time.
+Recreational mountaineering has existed in Kosovo since around 1930, the year in which a group of friends climbed Mount Gjeravica in Peja.
+This is thought to be the first time a peak in Kosovo was scaled.
+Although people began to show interest after a while, many mountains were close to the border areas and people needed special permission to visit them because of that.

 Climate

-Kosovo has a continental climate.
-Kosovo has warm, dry summers, cold snowy winters and rainy springs and autumns.
+Kosovo has a continental climate, with warm, dry summers, cold snowy winters and rainy springs and autumns.

-The Mountaineering Federation of Kosovo represents and protects the interests of mountaineering clubs from all over Kosovo.
-Fully dedicated to the active role in the protection, conservation, and access to the mountains.
+The Mountaineering Federation of Kosovo represents and protects the interests of mountaineering clubs from all over Kosovo and safeguards the protection, conservation, and access to the mountains.

-Several guided hikes start from Prishtina every Sunday by bus to various areas of Kosovo with various levels of difficulty offered by the mountaineering clubs.
+Several guided hikes start from Pristina every Sunday by bus to various areas of Kosovo with various levels of difficulty offered by the mountaineering clubs.
 Destinations are listed on Wednesdays on their Facebook pages with reservation required.
-You may also show up at the bus but the place is not guaranteed.
+You may also show up at the bus without a guaranteed seat.

 Every major town also has their own mountaineering clubs focusing on their area.